jyrobin/jcli/README.md

 Current implementation derives from a simpler library [clir](https://github.com/leaanthony/clir), by adding support for context.Context and factoring out some side-effecting code, to allow concurrent execution on the same command tree.
-(See the license notices in the relevant source files).